abhishekdev8928/dms-approach/README.md

 **Think of it like:** Your personal diary - only you can read it unless you show it to someone

 #### ORGANIZATION Folder
 - Created in "Organization Drive"
 - Belongs to a department
 - Access controlled by user roles (RBAC)
 - Visible to people based on their job role
-- **Can ALSO be shared with specific users (special feature)**
+- Cannot be shared like personal folders

-**Think of it like:** Company filing cabinet - access depends on your job position, but can also be selectively shared
+**Think of it like:** Company filing cabinet - access depends on your job position

 ---